Nagisaaaaaaaaa/ARIA/README.md

 4. **Even stronger than C#.**

-   The ARIA property system is even stronger than the C# built-in feature.
+   The ARIA property system is even stronger than the C# built-in features.
 You can write properties with arbitrary number and type of parameters.
 For example, suppose you are writing a 2D fluid simulator based on the lattice Boltzmann method (LBM), your code may look like this:

    ```c++
    using I0 = std::integral_constant<int, 0>;